Cysharp/UniTask/README.md

 async void vs async UniTaskVoid
 ---
-`async void` is a standard C# taks system so does not run on UniTask systems.
+`async void` is a standard C# task system so does not run on UniTask systems.
 It is better not to use. `async UniTaskVoid` is a lightweight version of `async UniTask` because it does not have awaitable completion and report error immediately to `UniTaskScheduler.UnobservedTaskException`.
 If you don't require to await it(fire and forget), use `UniTaskVoid` is better.
 Unfortunately to dismiss warning, require to using with `Forget()`.

 ```csharp
 public async UniTaskVoid FireAndForgetMethod()